Hotiraripha/Hoti-s-World-NG/README.md

 ## Description

-Welcome to the WIP version of Hoti's World NG!
-This update, dubbed "Hoti's World NG," is designed to enhance the previous Hoti's World modlist with support for the latest Fallout 4 updates, new Wabbajack versions, and modern modding practices.
+Welcome to the WIP version of Hoti's World Reborn!
+This update, dubbed "Hoti's World Reborn," is designed to enhance the previous Hoti's World modlist with support for the latest Fallout 4 updates, new Wabbajack versions, and modern modding practices.
 Please read everything carefully before installation.

 ## Pre-Installation